Darrekt/within-react-native/README.md

 A well-being app that helps users focus and remain productive.
 Shipped as a PWA on web, with React Native implementations for iOS and Android.

 ## TODOS
+- Brainstorm website name (shield?) (medieval castles preventing scaling ropes)
+- Admin re-organisation, chart?
+SCREEN FLOW
+- Implement UI and data model for projects and data model

+- Teach them to chop projects up into subtasks?
+- How many tasks do you successfully set and complete?

+- Socialisation

+self talk: the voices within

 - Onboarding screen, add sign-in
 - Fix DnD